YiyaoShan/Documentation/Becoming a Document Sender.md

 Here is an example of the usage of *Idempotency-Key*:
 ``Idempotency-Key: "8e03978e-40d5-43e8-bc93-6894a57f9324"``

-A ***unique Idempotency-Key*** per sender application can be used to identify an unique publication.
+A ***unique Idempotency-Key*** per sender application can be used to identify a unique publication.
 A second attempt would end up in code ```409 Conflict```.
 Attention that the Webservice doesn't verify the content or the business data of messages.
-A publication is considered as a duplicate if it uses the same **Idempotency-Key, institution, and sender application**. it's the Document Sender's responsibility to take into account this aspect.
+A publication is considered as a duplicate if it uses the same **Idempotency-Key, institution, and sender application** as another published message.
+It's the Document Sender's responsibility to take into account this aspect.

 ## Minimal publication example